 Ownership of Foreground

-Foreground shall be the property of ESS or the Collaborator carrying out the work leading to that Foreground .
+Foreground provided by ESS shall remain the property of ESS.
+Foreground provided by a Collaborator by carrying out work for ESS shall be the joint property of ESS and such Collaborator, unless otherwise agreed.

 Where ESS and/or several Collaborators have jointly carried out work generating the Foreground and where their respective share of the work cannot be ascertained, they shall have joint ownership of such Foreground.
 ESS and the Collaborators concerned shall agree amongst themselves the allocation and terms of exercising ownership of that Foreground.